sunmeplz/artipie-http/README.md

 This module tends to be reactive and provides these interfaces:
- - `Slice` - Arti-pie slice, should be implemented by adapter interface or Artipie application, it can receive request data and return reactive responses
+ - `Slice` - Arti-pie slice, should be implemented by adapter interface or Artipie application, it can receive request data and return reactive response
  - `Response` - returned by `Slice` from adapters, can be sent to `Connection`
  - `Connection` - response asks connection to accept response data, `Connection` should be implemented by HTTP web server implementation to accept HTTP responses